Brad Ausmus

-Bradley David Ausmus (/ˈɔːsməs/; born April 14, 1969) is an American former professional baseball manager and catcher in Major League Baseball (MLB).
-In his 18-year MLB playing career, Ausmus played for the San Diego Padres, Detroit Tigers, Houston Astros, and Los Angeles Dodgers.
-He was also the manager of the Tigers and Los Angeles Angels, and of the Israel national baseball team.
+Bradley David Ausmus (/ˈɔːsməs/; born April 14, 1969) is an American former professional baseball player, manager and current coach.
+He is the bench coach for the New York Yankees of Major League Baseball (MLB).
+In his 18-year MLB playing career, Ausmus played as a catcher for the San Diego Padres, Detroit Tigers, Houston Astros, and Los Angeles Dodgers.
+He also managed the Tigers, Los Angeles Angels, and Israeli national baseball team.
+He also was a coach for the Oakland Athletics.

-A 1987 draft pick of the New York Yankees, he chose to alternate between attending Dartmouth College and playing minor league baseball.
-Ausmus then had an 18-year major league playing career with the San Diego Padres, Detroit Tigers, Houston Astros, and Los Angeles Dodgers.
-During his playing days he was an All Star in 1999, a three-time Gold Glove Award winner (2001, '02, and '06), and won the 2007 Darryl Kile Award "for integrity and courage".

-A five-time league-leader at catcher in fielding percentage, Ausmus also led the league twice each in range factor and in percentage caught stealing, and once each in putouts and assists.
+A 1987 draft pick of the Yankees, Ausmus chose to alternate between attending Dartmouth College and playing minor league baseball.
+Ausmus then had an 18-year major league playing career with the Padres, Tigers, Astros, and Dodgers.
+During his playing days he was an All Star in 1999, a three-time Gold Glove Award winner (2001, 2002, and 2006), and won the 2007 Darryl Kile Award "for integrity and courage".
+A five-time league-leader at catcher in fielding percentage, Ausmus led the league twice each in range factor and in percentage caught stealing, and once each in putouts and assists.